 From 1892 to 1924, Ellis Island was America’s largest and most active immigration station, where over 12 million immigrants were processed.
 On average, the inspection process took approximately 3-7 hours.
 For the vast majority of immigrants, Ellis Island truly was an “Island of Hope” – the first stop on their way to new opportunities and experiences in America.
-For the rest, it became the “Island of Tears” – a place where families were separated and individuals were denied entry into the United States.
+For the rest, it became the “Island of Tears” – a place where families were separated, and individuals were denied entry into the United States.

 In the early 1800s, the young American government realized that Ellis Island, with its clear view of the entrance to New York Harbor, had strategic value as a defense post.
 Since the British had easily invaded New York with very little resistance during the American Revolution, the protection of New York became a top priority for the new government.
 Preceding the War of 1812, the United States War Department constructed Fort Gibson on Ellis Island.
-Fort Gibson consisted of a barracks for a small garrison, a powder magazine, and a battery of guns located along the island’s eastern edge.
+Fort Gibson consisted of barracks for a small garrison, a powder magazine, and a battery of guns located along the island’s eastern edge.

 Other newly erected or refurbished forts along New York harbor included: Fort Hamilton in Bay Ridge, Brooklyn; Fort Wadsworth on Staten Island; Fort Wood on Liberty Island; Fort Clinton in Manhattan (now known as Castle Clinton), and Fort Columbus and Fort Williams on Governor’s Island.
 Like its counterparts around New York Bay, Fort Gibson never saw action.
-During the war, the British blockaded the harbor, but never directly attacked the city.
+During the war, the British blockaded the harbor but never directly attacked the city.

 In 1891, the federal government assumed responsibility from the states for regulating immigration through the Immigration Act of 1891, which established the Office of Immigration (later the Bureau of Immigration) to administer immigration affairs.
 The government also appropriated money to build a new immigrant inspection station on Ellis Island.
 The Immigration Act assigned the Marine Hospital Service (later the Public Health Service) the responsibility of examining the health of immigrants entering the United States.

-The Emergency Quota Act, passed in 1921, ended U.S’s open door immigration policy.
+The Emergency Quota Act, passed in 1921, ended U.S’s open-door immigration policy.
 The law significantly reduced the number of admissions by setting quotas according to nationality.
 The number of each nationality that could be admitted to the United States was limited to 3% of that nationality’s representation in the U.S. census of 1910.
-The law created havoc for those on Ellis Island and thousands of immigrants were stranded on the island awaiting deportation.
+The law created havoc for those on Ellis Island, and thousands of immigrants were stranded on the island awaiting deportation.
 The island sometimes became so overcrowded that officials had to admit excess-quota immigrants.